I was sitting in the waiting room for my first appointment with a new dentist. I noticed his DDS diploma on the wall, which bore his full name.

 “You were in my class!”, I exclaimed.

-He looked at me closely, then, the ugly, old, bald, wrinkle-faced, fat, gray-haired, decrepit specimen asked, “What did you teach?”
+He looked at me closely, then, the ugly, old, bald, wrinkle-faced, fat, gray-haired, decrepit fool asked, “What did you teach?”